-- 2.1 Children develop a sense of belonging to groups and communities and an understanding of the reciprocal rights and responsibilities necessary for active community participation. - 2.2 Children respond to diversity with respect. - 2.3 Children become aware of fairness. - 2.4 Children become socially responsible and show respect for the environment.
+- 2.1 Children develop a sense of connectedness to groups and communities and an understanding of the reciprocal rights and responsibilities as active & informed citizens. - 2.2 Children respond to diversity with respect. - 2.3 Children become aware of fairness. - 2.4 Children become socially responsible and show respect for the environment.